geekcoding101/get_rid_of_dup/README.md

 `get_rid_of_dup.py` is a command-line tool designed to find and remove duplicate files efficiently using checksum comparisons.
 Whether you're searching, managing, or deleting duplicate files, this script has got you covered! 💾

-This script has two modes:
+This script has three modes:

 **Mode 1: Single Directory Duplicate Deletion**